SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/BasicTypes.rst

 ..
 NOTE: this section on explicit conversions could be included in the Operators section.
-   I think it's more appropriate here, however, and helps to reinforce the ‘just use Int’ message.
+   I think it's more appropriate here, however, and helps to reinforce the “just use Int” message.

 .. _BasicTypes_NumericBounds: